Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 2. Instructing the assessment officers when inspecting the pricing of related party transactions and determining any adjustments to be made;

-4. Compulsory filing of the Transfer Pricing disclosure form online.
+4. Compulsory filing of the Transfer Pricing disclosure form online; and

 Ignorance is no excuse, we’re afraid.
-If anything, telling the tax department you didn’t know about the changes will likely be used against you when it comes to calculating your fines.
+If anything, telling the tax department you didn’t know about the changes will likely be used against you when it comes to determining your fines or penalties.

 Read More: Year-end transfer pricing adjustments and customs valuations